munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 </aside>

-Instead, it's about the code *between* all of that.
+Instead, this book is about the code *between* all of that.
 It's less about writing code than it is about *organizing* it.
 Every program has *some* organization, even if it's just "jam the whole thing into `main()` and see what happens", so I think it's more interesting to talk about what makes for *good* organization.
 How do we tell a good architecture from a bad one?

-I've been mulling this question over for about five years.
+I've been mulling over this question for about five years.
 Of course, like you, I have an intuition about good design.
 We've all suffered through codebases so
 <span name="suffered">bad</span>, the best you could hope to do for them is take
 them out back and put them out of their misery.